Tunnelsats/tunnelsats/README.md

 always-use-proxy=false
 ```

-On docker based systems this looks very differently.
+On docker-based systems this might look very different.
 The following shows how to enable hybrid on Umbrel v0.5+:

 - Apps installed: Bitcoin, CLN (LND may NOT be installed at the same time)
 - Working Directory: `~/umbrel/app-data/core-lightning/`
 - Files to look for: `export.sh`, `docker-compose.yml`
 - Changes to be made:

-export.sh: change port number from 9736 to 9735
+__export.sh__: change port number from 9736 to 9735
 ```ini
 export APP_CORE_LIGHTNING_DAEMON_PORT="9736"
 ```